Andor

 Well… except for maybe later on, when he says: “I can’t swim.”

-A close follow-up for most iconic moment, and definitely a legendary bad ass one, is at Maarva’s funeral, after the recording of her final words—which were a rousing call to arms, encouraging the righteous fire of rebellion—are interrupted by the occupying Imperial forces, and Joplin Sibtain’s Brasso, driven by rage and frustration, filled to the brim with the insults and slights and the harm caused by their oppressors, smacks an Imperial in the head with the funerary brick made from Maarva’s ashes, and sends the fascist sprawling.
-Truly amazing.
+A close follow-up for the most iconic moment, and definitely a legendary bad ass one in and of itself, is at Maarva’s funeral, after the recording of her final words—which were a rousing call to arms, encouraging the righteous fire of rebellion—are interrupted by the occupying Imperial forces, and Joplin Sibtain’s Brasso, driven by rage and frustration, filled to the brim with the insults and slights and the harm caused by their oppressors, smacks an Imperial in the head with the funerary brick made from Maarva’s ashes, and sends the fascist sprawling.

 And they aren’t the only great characters either…

-Adria Arjona’s Bix Caleen is fantastic as a person who just wants to live their quite little life, and is so full of doe-eyed innocence, only to end up being smashed on the rocks of Great Upheavals in History.
-Then there’s the poor little stuttering droid B2-EMO, a child orphaned by events they can barely comprehend.
-He is a heartbreaking character, which is amazing, because we’re talking about a robot shaped like a rolling air filter.
-And then of course, there’s Genevieve O’Reilly, who has taken Mon Mothma, the definition of a minor character, and has made her into an icon to rival Leia.
-And on top of all that… there’s the trials and tribulations, the back-stabbing, and the vicious ambitions of the Corporate Officers and the Imperials.
+Adria Arjona’s Bix Caleen is fantastic as a person who just wants to live their quite little life, and is so full of doe-eyed innocence, only to end up being shown that this isn't possible, as she is smashed on the rocks of Great Upheavals in History.
+Then there’s the poor little stuttering droid B2-EMO, they're like a child who has been orphaned by events they can barely comprehend.
+He is a heartbreaking character, which is amazing, because we’re talking about a robot that is shaped like a rolling air filter here.
+And then of course, there’s Genevieve O’Reilly, who has taken Mon Mothma, the very definition of a minor character, and has made her into an icon to rival Leia.
+And on top of all that… we also get the daily trials and tribulations, the hallway and conference room back-stabbing, and the vicious ambitions of the Corporate Officers and the Imperials too.

 Amazing work.

-But as compelling as they all are, it is Stellan Skarsgård’s Luthen Rael who makes the real impression.
+But as compelling as they all are, it is Stellan Skarsgård’s Luthen Rael who makes rules them all.
 Ruthless.
 Dedicated.
-A man of the shadows, he is both a monster and a hero of the Rebellion, a man willing to make any and all sacrifices in the name of the cause.
+Rael is truly a man of the shadows, he is both a monster, and a hero of the Rebellion.
+He is a man willing to make any sacrifices in the name of the cause, everything and everyone is nothing but a weapon to be used or destroyed in his effort to bring down the Empire.
 “I burn my life to make a sunrise that I know I’ll never see,” is a hell of a quote.

-All of this, AND we get more of Forest Whitaker’s wheezy, heavily scarred, and wildly paranoid revolutionary Saw Gerrera too?
+PLUS... we even get more of Forest Whitaker’s wheezy, heavily scarred, and wildly paranoid revolutionary Saw Gerrera too?

 Every single episode of Andor is an embarrassment of riches.

 I really hope the Star Wars franchise learns the right lessons from the critical and commercial success of Andor.
-I hope they focus on letting creators tell a full and new story, their own story, and not just mandate cheap copies of this show’s patterns, with no understanding of its heart and soul and why it works.
+I really do.
+I hope they focus on letting creators tell a full and new story, to tell their own story, and not just mandate the assembly line creation of more cheap copies of this show’s patterns, all made fast and easy and with no understanding of the show's heart and soul, or why it works.

 Fingers crossed, but I won’t hold my breath.